return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_c.rst

         A mask of the valid settings

 .. _`phy_find_valid.description`:

 Description
 -----------

-Description: Returns the index of the first valid setting less than or equal to the one pointed to by idx, as determined by the mask in features.
+Returns the index of the first valid setting less than or equal to the one pointed to by idx, as determined by the mask in features.
 Returns the index of the last setting if nothing else matches.

 .. _`phy_check_valid`: